Fortisque/cs172-notes/lecture-09/index.md

     C := N
 {% endhighlight %}

-Note that this mathine will never reject (it will infinite loop if it doesn't accept).
+Note that this machine will never reject (it will infinite loop if it doesn't accept).